MabelAlamu/pandas-challenge/README.md

 We will be analyzing the district-wide standardized test results of some schools in PyCity.
 We have access to every student's math and reading scores, as well as various information on the schools they attend.
 Our responsibility is to aggregate the data and showcase obvious trends in school performance.
 The final report should include each of the following:

-##District Summary

-Create a high level snapshot (in table form) of the district's key metrics, including:
+#District Summary; table form of the district's key metrics

 Total Schools
 Total Students